sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 ![Image](/images/fig11.png)

-This concludes part 1 of the IMDB TV Series Analysis.
+This concludes part 1 of the IMDB TV Show Analysis.
 Part 2 will be coming up soon which includes analysis of various variables over time - like genres, new series, and tests for evidence for ageism and rating discrimination over gender (shows with lead actor v/s lead actress).

 To see this post on medium, click <a href="https://medium.com/@hiteshsabnani3/imdb-tv-show-data-analysis-4961ef39d174" target="_blank" rel="nofollow noopener noreferrer">here</a>.